 Skindy: The cells in the large bowel squeeze all the water out of the food.

 Chi: Once that’s done, everything left is squished together to make poop!

-Pump: The muscle walls move your poop toward your bottom.
+Pump: The muscle walls move your poop towards your bottom.

 Gut Cell: Ah, they grow up so fast!
 I remember when he was just a tiny bit of dehydrated food mush.

 Raj: Err, does that cell know that heуs crying over poop?!